 usage: dvc dag [-h] [-q | -v] [--dot] [--full] [target] positional arguments: target Stage or output to show pipeline for (optional) Uses all stages in the workspace by default.

-Data processing or ML pipelines typically start a with large raw datasets, include intermediate featurization and training stages, and produce a final model, as well as accuracy metrics.
+Data science and machine learning pipelines typically start with large raw datasets, include intermediate featurization and training stages, and produce a final model, as well as accuracy metrics.